Practice Date: Plot

-The episode opens with Leslie (Amy Poehler) and the rest of the Parks department watching media coverage of Pawnee Councilman Bill Dexhart (Kevin Symons), a married man, admitting to having four-way sex in a Brazilian cave while pretending to be "building houses for the underprivileged".
+The episode opens with Leslie and the rest of the Parks department watching media coverage of Pawnee Councilman Bill Dexhart, a married man, admitting to having four-way sex in a Brazilian cave while pretending to be "building houses for the underprivileged".
 He tries to justify it by saying that it was his birthday on the day of the foursome, and that he "...really wanted to do it."
-Tom (Aziz Ansari) insists nobody could find any scandalous information about him, prompting the parks department employees to start a game to see who can get the most dirt on each other.
-Meanwhile, Leslie tells Ann (Rashida Jones) she is nervous about her first date with Pawnee police officer Dave Sanderson (Louis C.K.).
+Tom insists nobody could find any scandalous information about him, prompting the parks department employees to start a game to see who can get the most dirt on each other.
+Meanwhile, Leslie tells Ann she is nervous about her first date with Pawnee police officer Dave Sanderson.
 Ann offers to take Leslie on a practice date to help Leslie prepare for the real date.
 During the practice date, Ann realizes that Leslie has a serious problem: Leslie brought note cards with "topics of conversation" and engages in fake-sounding "practice laughing."

 Ann decides to use exposure therapy on Leslie to help her deal with the worst-case date scenario.
 She acts very mean to Leslie, who is initially horrified, but she eventually stands up to Ann.
 When Ann tells her she is now ready for anything, Leslie feels cheered up and very confident.
 They go to a bar later to celebrate, where Leslie gets very drunk.
 After leaving Ann, she visits Dave's house to tell him that she was nervous about their upcoming date, but now realizes he is lucky to have her because of how "awesome" she is.
 A seemingly annoyed Dave brings Leslie home.
 The next day, Leslie feels horrible for ruining her chances with Dave.
 He arrives at her office later and she starts to apologize, but he says she can make it up to them on their second date, thereby reassuring her the first date is already over.
 Leslie once again feels cheered up.